cogu/autosar/doc2/start.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Any object in the XML that has a name property can be found using a reference string.
-A reference is a string describing the objects absolute position within the XML hiearchy.
+A reference is a string describing the objects absolute position within the XML hierarchy.
-If you are familar with `XPath <https://en.wikipedia.org/wiki/XPath>`_ you feel right at home.
+This is similar in concept to `XPath <https://en.wikipedia.org/wiki/XPath>`_.

 The root reference is '/'.
 This corressponds to the outermost XML node called <AR-PACKAGES>.
 This is also the root of the workspace object.
 Any direct child node that have an inner tag called <SHORT-NAME> can be accessed by adding that name to the root reference.
 Deeper nodes can be accessed by adding the '/' character followed by the next child node which in turn contains an inner <SHORT-NAME> tag.
+Most Python objects that you will create will have two properties:

+* ref (str): Full reference to this object in the ARXML hierarchy.
+* name (str): The name of this object.
+This is the last section of the reference string and will become the <SHORT-NAME> property once exported as ARXML.

-.. include:: examples/print_references.py
+.. include:: examples/print_elem_refs.py
     :code: python3

 Output:

 .. code-block:: text

-   Package1

-   Package1
-   Package2
-   Package3
-   Package4
+   u8Type.name: uint8
+   u8Type.ref: /DataTypes/BaseTypes/uint8
+   u16Type.name: uint16
+   u16Type.ref: /DataTypes/BaseTypes/uint16
+   u32Type.name: uint32
+   u32Type.ref: /DataTypes/BaseTypes/uint32

 AUTOSAR Elements
 ~~~~~~~~~~~~~~~~